Have you ever wondered how to make money from the free bets offered by bookmakers?

 I’ve used a break-even example, so you can see that back betting at the bookie and laying at the exchange on the same outcome is effectively doing the same thing and each bet cancels the other out.

-Here’s how it would look in the Profit Accumulator Matched betting Calculator.
+Here’s how it would look in the Outplayed Matched betting Calculator.
 (Qualifying bets are under Bet Type mode “Normal”).

 In reality, you will always make a small loss, because Bookies prices are nearly always higher than you can find at an exchange, and they wouldn’t want to be offering lower odds.